10 mighty apps to revolutionize your Podia website

 However, while its “free forever” policy may sound attractive, note that email addresses won’t be captured in its free tier, so while this is an excellent choice for engagement, it lacks the necessary functionality to call its free option truly beneficial for businesses.

-Fortunately, its next-tier level entry price of $17 relieves those constraints and makes this an attractive, if somewhat understated, solution for adding interactive content to your storefront.
+Fortunately, its next-tier level entry price of $17 relieves those constraints and makes this an attractive, if somewhat understated, solution for adding interactive content to your pages.

-As for how it looks, here’s a very rough example I threw together based on one of their templates and embedded as a pop-up on my storefront.
+As for how it looks, here’s a very rough example I threw together based on one of their templates and embedded as a pop-up on my website.

 If you’d prefer something with a bit more polish -- and a higher-learning curve -- however, then our last third-party application is just the ticket for you.

-Because no quiz looks quite as sleek or professional as a Typeform quiz embedded as a side-window over your storefront.
+Because no quiz looks quite as sleek or professional as a Typeform quiz embedded as a side-window over your website.

 But best of all, Typeform’s free level is powerful enough to act as a lead capture form and an engagement-boosting piece of interactive content without limiting your growth potential.